ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: selfassignableroles
 *Commands to manipulate self-assignable roles.
-If invoked without subcommands, lists all allowed self-assignable roles for this guild.*
+If invoked without subcommands, lists all self-assignable roles for this guild or adds a new self-assignable role depending of argument given.*

 **Aliases:**
 `sar`

+**Overload 0:**

+`[role...]` : *Roles to add.*

 **Examples:**